Skip to Content

 For healthy family dinners, I’m a huge fan of the tray bake!
 Cut up some vegetables, add potatoes to the mix if you wish.
 Then mix together with the spicing, herbs and flavourings of your choice.
 Now top with the protein of your choice.

-For another great tasting dish that my kids love, try our Spicy Baked Chicken Wings with Lime Crema.
+For another great tasting dish that my kids love, try my Spicy Baked Chicken Wings with Lime Crema.
 Aside from being really easy to prepare, this is a great sharing platter, simply pot and the table and let everyone tuck in.

 a vibrant table setting for a taco party including chicken tacos on a bright blue platter, salsa, guacamole and more shredded chicken.